Tanzimat: Backlash from Bureaucracy

+Principal Men of the Tanzimat

+Impacts

-Although the Edict of Gülhane and the Tanzimat provided strong guidelines for society, it was not a constitution and did not replace the authority of the sultan.
+Although the Edict of Gülhane and the Tanzimat provided strong guidelines for society, they were not a constitution and did not replace the authority of the sultan.

 Still, the Tanzimat reforms had far-reaching effects overall.
-Those educated in the schools established during the Tanzimat period included major personalities of the nation states that would develop from the Ottoman Empire, such as Mustafa Kemal Pasha and other leaders and thinkers of the Republic of Turkey and many other personalities from the Balkans, the Middle East and North Africa.
+Those educated in the schools established during the Tanzimat period included major personalities of the nation states that would develop from the Ottoman Empire.
 The system was ultimately undone by negotiations with the Great Powers following the Crimean War.
 As part of the Charter of 1856, European powers demanded a much stronger sovereignty for ethnic communities within the empire, differing from the Ottomans, who envisioned equality meaning identical treatment under the law for all citizens.
 That served to strengthen the Christian middle class, increasing their economic and political power.

 The reforms peaked in 1876 with the implementation of an Ottoman constitution checking the autocratic powers of the Sultan.
 The details of this period are covered under the First Constitutional Era.
 Although the new Sultan Abdul Hamid II signed the first constitution, he quickly turned against it.

+Historian Hans-Lukas Kieser has argued that the reforms led to "the rhetorical promotion of equality of non-Muslims with Muslims on paper vs. the primacy of Muslims in practice" (see Tanzimat Dualism); other historians have argued that the decreased ability of non-Muslims to assert their legal rights during this period led to the land seizure and emigration.
+Part of the reform policy was an economic policy based on the Treaty of Balta Liman of 1838.
+Many changes were made to improve civil liberties, but many Muslims saw them as a foreign influence on the world of Islam.
+That perception complicated reformist efforts made by the state.
+During the Tanzimat period, the government's series of constitutional reforms led to a fairly modern conscripted army, banking system reforms, the replacement of religious law with secular law and guilds with modern factories.

-Some scholars argue that from the Muslim population's traditional Islamic view, the Tanzimat's fundamental change regarding the non-Muslims, from a status of a subjugated population (dhimmi) to that of equal subjects, was in part responsible for the Hamidian massacres and subsequent Armenian genocide.
-In their view, these were inevitable backlashes from the Muslim community to the legal changes, as the Tanzimat's values were imposed from above and did not reflect those of society.
+Some scholars argue that from the Muslim population's traditional Islamic view, the Tanzimat's fundamental change regarding non-Muslims, from a status of a subjugated population (dhimmi) to that of equal subjects, was in part responsible for the Hamidian massacres and subsequent Armenian genocide.
+According to this view, the government's allocation of more equality to non-Muslims conflicted with the Muslim's population's traditional values, thereby spurring violent reactions.

+By the mid-19th century, approximately 35% of the Ottoman Empire’s population was non-Muslim.